Two poets started Norway’s two first political parties. I’m restarting one of them.

 To get everyone on the same page, can you briefly tell us what Intelligenspartiet is?

-Intelligenspartiet is a new political party that is demanding a change in the Norwegian constitution.
+Intelligenspartiet is a new political party that is demanding a change in the European constitution, presented in Austria in May, 2018.
+The following text concerns only the specific Norwegian context, but there are many similarities with the EU-project.
 The change we are asking for is to give voting rights to those non-citizens who can vote in local elections but not in national elections.
 The paragraph we intend to change in Grunnloven is one of the paragraphs that has been changed the most historically.
 Groups of the population without voting rights have always had to fight hard for their rights, but it is a process that tends is to go in an inclusive and logical direction.

 The party name, Intelligenspartiet, comes from an old Norwegian political party from the 1830’s.
 This party was in opposition to Patriotene, two parties that were started by two poets and would later come to establish Norways two first official political parties, Venstre and Høyre.